ChloeAspe/drumspaces/README.md

 #Known Issues

-* Browsers : chrome works, not working on safari,  other not tested
+* PlayBack is not reliable if browser window is hidden

 #References